 Wood Design Award Categories

 Awards in the various wood design categories honour the creators of new projects that push the limits of wood design in structures and demonstrate excellence in the use of wood.
 Winning projects showcase the diversity and intensity in the use of wood products and systems, as well as wood’s special qualities: strength, durability, beauty, versatility and cost-effectiveness.
 Credit is given to the complete project team, including the architect(s), engineer(s), contractor(s), client(s) and primary consultants.
-The award is presented to the nominee listed on the nomination form.
+The award is presented to the architect, engineer or building owner identified on the nomination form.

 Residential Wood Design